The Team Behind the South Plains Food Bank

 Meagan Bratton - DIRECTOR OF DEVELOPMENT

-As the Director of Development, Meagan Bratton works closely with the Chief Development officer to manage the day to day operations of the Development Department.
-This includes cultivating donors, leading our Sustainable Fundraising Team and other food drive committees, facilitating our direct mail program, and engaging the community in the work of our organization.
-Beginning her career at the Food Bank as the Volunteer Coordinator in 2007, Meagan took a short hiatus to raise her kids then returned as the Development Coordinator in 2014.
-Meagan enjoys time with her family and participates in all things active and outdoors including playing sports, fishing at the lake, and working out.
-She is also heavily involved in her three children’s schools.
-The passion Meagan has for her family overflows into her job and she strives to make sure all families on the South Plains have enough to eat.
-She is driven at work by her goal of preventing families from experiencing hunger and lifting them up to be sustainable on their own.
+As the Director of Development, Meagan Bratton works closely with the Chief Development Officer and oversees all Development staff to manage the day to day operations of the Development Department.
+This includes helping our Sustainable Fundraising Team, organizing tours of our various food bank facilities, coordinating special events, and engaging the community in the work of the organization.
+She loves and is dedicated to the mission of the food bank and has had many roles in the organization.
+In her down time, Meagan enjoys time with her family.
+She enjoys all things active and outdoors, including playing sports, fishing at the lake and working out.
+She is also heavily involved in her children’s schools.
+The exuding passion she has for her family overflows into her job as she is driven by her goal of preventing families from experiencing hunger and lifting them up to be sustainable on their own.

 Berry Massey - Volunteer Services Manager